melaniea360/rospy_crazyflie/README.md

 ```

-Now clone crazyflie-lib-python and install it in your Python 3 environment
+Now clone crazyflie-lib-python and install it in your Python 3 environment.
+We will use an older version of crazyflie-lib-python for compatability.

 ```
 git clone https://github.com/bitcraze/crazyflie-lib-python.git
 cd crazyflie-lib-python
+git checkout 0.1.25
 pip3 install -e .
 cd ..
 ```